-7. In the Add/Edit allocation definition dialog, complete the following fields, and click Save:
+7. In the Add/Edit allocation definition dialog, complete the following fields, and select Save:

 Field Description Title The name of the definition.
 Comment The details or description of the definition.
-Use source cost Do one of the following: categories?
-To assign the definition to all cost categories, click the toggle to Yes.
-To assign the definition to a specific cost category, click the toggle to No. NOTE: This field does not display if the cost model uses simultaneous equations.
-For more information, see Creating or modifying a cost model
+Use source cost categories?
+Do one of the following: To assign the definition to all cost categories, toggle to Yes.
+To assign the definition to a specific cost category, toggle to No. NOTE: This field does not appear if the cost model uses simultaneous equations.
+For more information, see Add or modify cost models

 Field Description Activate?
-Do one of the following: To activate the definition for cost model processing, click the toggle to Yes.
-To deactivate the definition so that it is not processed with the cost model, click the toggle to No. For more information regarding this option, see Activating or deactivating allocation definitions.
+Do one of the following: To activate the definition for cost model processing, toggle to Yes.
+To deactivate the definition so that it is not processed with the cost model, toggle to No. For more information about this option, see Activating or deactivating allocation definitions.
 Cost category If you set the Use source cost categories toggle to No , select the cost category in which to apply the account.
-NOTE: This option is only enabled when you select No in Use source cost categories .
-1. From departments Select the source department(s) in which to allocate dollars from by clicking the funnel icon T to add or select a filter.
+NOTE: This option is only enabled when you select No in Use source cost categories.
+1. From departments Select the source department(s) in which to allocate dollars from by selecting the funnel icon to add or select a filter.
 For instructions, see "Using the Filter Wizard" in the online help.
-TIP: Preview the filter query or results by clicking the notepad icon or spreadsheet icon III to toggle between the two views.
-And accounts Select the account(s) in which to allocate dollars from by clicking the funnel icon T to add or select a filter.
-2. Allocate based on Select the statistic account(s) in which to allocate by clicking the funnel icon T to add or select a filter.
+TIP: Preview the filter query or results by selecting the notepad icon or spreadsheet icon to toggle between the two views.
+And accounts Select the account(s) in which to allocate dollars from by clicking the funnel icon to add or select a filter.
+2. Allocate based on Select the statistic account(s) in which to allocate by selecting the funnel icon \checkmark to add or select a filter.
 3. To departments Do one of the following: To allocate to all departments based on the criteria selected in the 2.
 Allocate based on section, select All departments.
-To allocate to specific departments, select Select department(s), and click the funnel icon T to add or select a filter.
+To allocate to specific departments, select Select department(s), and to add or select a filter, select the funnel icon .

 - 8. Edit the definition processing order, as needed. - 9.
 If you are creating a new model, the next step is to process the cost model.
-Click Next in the bottom right corner of the page. - 10.
-If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+Select Next in the bottom right corner of the page. - 10.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model, or go directly to processing the cost model if this is your only change.

-IMPORTANT: When making any changes to an existing cost model, you must reprocess it in order for the results to reflect the changes.
+IMPORTANT: When making any changes to an existing cost model, you must reprocess it for the results to reflect the changes.